Puffers Pond swimming hole in Massachusetts

 Best Time to Visit

-Summer months (June to August) for swimming; autumn (late September to early November) for breathtaking fall foliage; spring (April to May) for wildflowers and fewer crowds.
+Summer months (June to August) for swimming; autumn (late September to early November) for dramatic fall foliage; spring (April to May) for wildflowers and fewer crowds.

 Difficulty Level